llpeterson/applications/traditional.md

 </figure>

-To overcome this situation, HTTP version 1.1 introduced *persistent connections*—the client and server can exchange multiple request/ response messages over the same TCP connection.
+To overcome this situation, HTTP version 1.1 introduced *persistent connections*—the client and server can exchange multiple request/response messages over the same TCP connection.
 Persistent connections have many advantages.
 First, they obviously eliminate the connection setup overhead, thereby reducing the load on the server, the load on the network caused by the additional TCP packets, and the delay perceived by the user.
 Second, because a client can send multiple request messages down a single TCP connection, TCP's congestion window mechanism is able to operate more efficiently.
 This is because it's not necessary to go through the slow start phase for each page.
 [Figure 5](#persist) shows the transaction from [Figure 4](#oldhttp) using a persistent connection in the case where the connection is already open (presumably due to some prior access of the same server).

 <figure class="line">
 	<a id="persist"></a>